companieshouse/chs-dev/README.md

 * `chs.local.entrypoint` - specifies the entrypoint script for a given service typically for a node application which does not have a `ecs-image-buid/docker_start.sh` file
+* `chs.local.repositoryRequired` - marks the service as requiring the
+  repository locally in order to be run.
+This is useful where there may not be a remote repository to use for the service.
+The service can define its own build configuration referencing its repository/Dockerfile.

 #### Dependencies